LifeFone Medical Alert System Cost and Value in 2025

 Editor Jeff Hoyt testing Wearable Pendant

-At just $5 more than the landline system, you’ll have the freedom to place the base unit anywhere in your home, since you won’t need to connect to a phone jack.
-While this is a convenient option for those without a landline, it may not be best for areas where AT&T’s coverage is sparse.
-If you’re on a tight budget, we’d recommend the landline unit to save a few bucks.
+At just $5 more than the landline system, you’ll have the freedom to place the base unit anywhere in your home since you won’t need to connect to a phone jack.
+It’s also convenient for homes that no longer have a landline, and it could be more reliable if there’s good AT&T coverage in your area.
+We recommend the system over the At-Home Landline system, because cellular is generally more reliable.

-At-Home & On-the-Go, VIP flex
+At-Home & On-the-Go VIP Flex

 Charging LifeFone's VIP flex system